The Old House at the end of the road

 “A closed door, a comfortable chair, a view out a window- maybe that’s all that a hideout requires.”

-So from the front porch of this log house, in the edge of Crooked Bayou swamp,
+So the front porch of this log house, on the edge of Crooked Bayou swamp,

 is a good place to begin this book.
 A book of simple stories of the people of six